 Smoothtop ranges and cooktops have become very popular because they are considerably more stylish than traditional coil-element models.
 They tend to better blend into a high-tech kitchen and can look expensive, even when they are not.
 But these smooth and shiny cooking surfaces do have a downside.

-They can be difficult to keep clean and keep them looking good unless you make changes in how you cook on one.
-For instance, on a traditional element stove, you wouldn't hesitate to leave the spoon you were stirring the pudding with, sitting on the stove, because it would be easy to clean later.
+They can be difficult to keep clean and are hard to keep looking good unless you make changes in how you cook.
+For instance, on a traditional element stove, you might leave your pudding stirring spoon sitting on the stove because it would be easy to clean later.